-State, Local and Non-U.S. Taxes
+State, Local and Foreign Taxes

-We and our subsidiaries and stockholders may be subject to state, local and non-U.S. taxation in various jurisdictions, including those in which they or we transact business, own property or reside.
+We and our subsidiaries and stockholders may be subject to state, local and foreign taxation in various jurisdictions, including those in which they or we transact business, own property or reside.
 We will likely own interests in properties located in a number of jurisdictions, and we may be required to file tax returns and pay taxes in certain of those jurisdictions.
-The state, local or non-U.S. tax treatment of our company and our stockholders may not conform to the U.S. federal income tax treatment discussed above.
-Any non-U.S. taxes incurred by us would not pass through to stockholders as a credit against their U.S. federal income tax liability.
+The state, local or foreign tax treatment of our company and our stockholders may not conform to the U.S. federal income tax treatment discussed above.
+Any foreign taxes incurred by us would not pass through to stockholders as a credit against their U.S. federal income tax liability.
 Prospective investors should consult their tax advisor regarding the application and effect of state, local and foreign income and other tax laws on an investment in our common stock.